messiascardoso/frontend-test/README.md

 - Testes, testes, testes.
 Pode usar o que você quiser mas precisa testar o código
 - Conhecimento de FP (Functional Programming)

+---
+# Frontend test
+After forking this project you should be ready to start your test.
+Once you've finished, please, open a Pull Request linking back to this repo, then send an e-mail to [labs@pismo.com.br](mailto:labs@pismo.com.br) to make sure we got your solution.

+## Challenge:
+You must create an SPA consuming [Netflix Roulette API](http://netflixroulette.net/api/).
+Feel free to use any CSS framework to speed up the process - we expect the result to be responsive.
+Browser support: IE Egde+ minimum.

+### Must have:
+- Search for movies (title and directors)
+- List of movies with its respective thumbnails
+- Individual page for each movie
+- Favourites feature (List of favourites + favourite button to add items to the list - you can use sessions, no need of a data base)

+### We will be looking for:
+- Clean and clear code
+- Clean and clear HTML
+- Application routes expertise
+- Git expertise
+- Good level of javascript
+- Tests! (you can use anything, but you have to test your code somehow)
+- FP (functional Programming)